Muddy Paws prosecuted for animal welfare offences

 The case came to light following a complaint from the owners of a dog called Marmite, who had put their beloved pet into the care of Mr and Mrs Crowther whilst away on holiday in September 2016.

-Marmite had to be rescued by a passer-by after falling out of the back of a van driven by Mrs Crowther in Meltham Road, Honley.
-At the time Mrs Crowther was unaware that Marmite had fallen from the van, so carried on driving.
+Marmite had to be rescued by a passer-by after either falling or escaping out of the back of a van driven by Mrs Crowther in Meltham Road, Honley.
+At the time Mrs Crowther was unaware that Marmite after either fallen or escaped out of the back of a van so carried on driving.

 What were they fined?